sLaYerUnleAsheD/100-days-of-code/log.md

 **Today's Progress**: Update!
 I continued to write code for my WHITEBEARD PIRATES website and after a lot of searching and trying codes, I finally figured out that how can I add a background Image in css and blur it and make my text appear over it.

 **Thoughts:** Felt good by progressing in the direction I want to :)

+### Day 4: April 08, 2022

+**Today's Progress**: Update!
+Today I applied the concept of positioning elements on the website in a good and solid manner.

+**Thoughts:** I think I took a lot of time in doing this but it will be worth it someday.